simonZhou86/Tr_LinUCB/README.md

 # Usage

-## if you are using local terminal/environment:
+## Using your local terminal/environment:

 Python version: >= Python 3.6